5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 **CONS**:

 - You won't be able to install System Updates because you won't be notified about them.
-But there's a **Workaround**: [**Enable board-id VMM spoof**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).
-This allows using the recommended SMBIOS for Ivy Bridge CPUs for optimal CPU Power Management, running macOS Monterey as well as installing macOS Updates.

-**NOTE**: If you only need the **`VMM-x86_64`** board-id for fixing issues with System Updates, do the following:
+But there's a **Workaround**:

-- Add the Booter Patches mentioned in the board-id VMM spoofing guide to your config
+	- Add the Booter Patches mentioned in the board-id VMM spoofing [guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to your config
 	- Add [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) to `EFI/OC/Kexts` and config.plist
 	- Add boot-arg `revpatch=sbvmm`
 - Save your config and reboot.

 ### Plugin Type 1 becomes the new default in macOS 12